An award winning sixth-form college in the heart of Central London offering a wide range of GCSE and A-Level courses

 What is Physics?

 As you probably know from GCSE, Physics is the science of the physical world.
-There are hardly any new topics at A-level that you won't have come across.
-Higher Level GCSE calculation topics are simply repeated, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat energy electromagnetism and astronomy have calculation introduced at A-level, while only descriptive at GCSE.
-Maths is involved in A-level Physics but you do not need to do A-level Maths.
-You just need to be good at most higher-tier GCSE maths, formulae (using and re-arranging them), graphs e.g. y=mx+c, Pythagoras, sin cos and tan percentages and standard form.
+There are few completely new topics at A-Level that you won't have come across.
+Higher Level GCSE calculation topics are revisited in greater depth, e.g. acceleration and kinetic/potential energy, voltage-current-resistance, while others e.g. heat, energy, electromagnetism and astronomy have calculation introduced at A-Level, while only descriptive at GCSE.
+Maths is involved in A-level Physics, and it is highly recommended that Maths is taken in tandem with Physics (you will even repeat the same Mechanics material in both Maths and Physics!).
+However, you don't need A-Level Maths to be successful in Physics, you just need to be comfortable with most of the higher-tier GCSE maths, e.g. formulae (using and re-arranging them), graphs e.g. y=mx+c, Pythagoras, sin, cos and tan percentages and standard form.

-In the second year of the course, full A Level, in module 5 you will study further mechanics such as circular motion and oscillations, heat energy, the kinetic molecule theory of gases, then astronomy-planet orbits, stars and the Big Bang theory of the Universe.
-Module 6 is electromagnetism, (motors generators and transformers), radioactivity particle physics and medical physics.
-Much of the exam material in the A-level exams will be AS content so you will revise all of this in the A-level course.
+In the second year of the AL course, A2 Level, you will study further mechanics, the kinetic theory of gases and astronomy in module 5.
+In module 6 you will encounter capacitors, electromagnetism, radioactivity, particle and medical physics.
+A significant portion of the exam material in the A-Level exams will be AS content so you will revise all of this in the A2 year as well.

 There is no “coursework” or practical examinations to worry about.
-Instead you will do experiments on most topics throughout the course and will answer exam questions about the experiments you did.
-In the second year of A-level there is the “Practical Endorsement” which you will pass based on your practical work during the course.
-This is the teacher saying we have seen you set up and use the equipment for the practicals done over the course and is a similar procedure to that in chemistry and biology.
+Instead, you will do experiments on most topics throughout the course and will answer exam questions about the experiments you did.
+In the second year of A-Level there is the “Practical Endorsement” which you will pass based on your practical work during the course.
+This is the teacher saying they have confidence in your ability to set up and conduct the experiments done over the course and is a similar procedure to that in chemistry and biology.

 Students will face questions based on: